enkidevs/curriculum/data-analysis-with-python/core/intro-to-numpy/what-is-numpy.md

 It offers Linear Algebra, Fourier Transforms, and Random Number Generations.

 It also provides support for multidimensional array objects as well as a variety of routines for mathematical and logical operations, arrays, shape manipulations, and more.

+---
+## Revision

+What is `numpy` mainly used for?

+???

+- Fast mathematical operations over arrays.
+- Fast visualization algorithms.